 MEC has been involved in different ways to help address these questions.
 In 2017, drawing on the expertise and technical capacity of the Ocean Wise’s Plastics Lab, we were the first clothing business to help fund research into the apparel-linked microfibre pollution in aquatic environments.
 REI, Patagonia and Arc’teryx also signed on to this partnership.

 Phase one of the study happened in 2017–18; it investigated microfibre shedding from doing household laundry, how wastewater treatment plants filter these out, and how microfibre particles weather in the environment.
-Ocean Wise publicly shared preliminary findings in February 2019 and a full report is being shared with MEC.
-Our hope is that the data and insights from studies like these will help us make decisions around materials for future products, and better understand how microfibre pollution affects the environment.
+Ocean Wise publicly shared preliminary findings in February 2019.
+The data and insights from studies like these will help us make decisions around materials for future products, and better understand how microfibre pollution affects the environment.

-We’re excited to announce that MEC is the first retailer to commit to funding for phase two of Ocean Wise’s critical microplastics and microfibre research.
-In this next phase, we’re hoping to learn more about:
+MEC was the first retailer to commit to funding for phase two of Ocean Wise’s critical microplastics and microfibre research.
+In this second phase, the research focused on:

 Working with the industry